seotesting-com/gsc-mcp-server/README.md

 Ensure the service account JSON file is in an accessible folder.
 Avoid placing it in a restricted or admin-only folder (e.g., C:\Program Files\ on Windows or ~/Library/ on macOS).
 If necessary, move it to a more accessible location like your Documents or Desktop folder.
-## 3️⃣ Check the Claude configuration
+## :four: Check the Claude configuration
 Go to **File => Settings** and click on the **Developer** tab.
 When you click on **Search Console Analytics**, it should display a status of 'running'.
 If not, there may be an error message providing details of what is causing the connection issue.
 ![image](https://github.com/user-attachments/assets/acfd8ea2-17d8-4d01-8132-18a913b99766)